adam-poulton/slashdiablo-maphack/docs/Area-Ids.md

 ItemDisplay[AREAID=108]: %NAME%
 ```

+Area names are the names the game displays.

 Area levels are the expansion values; classic characters use the classic monster levels
 of the same area.
 Towns and other areas without monsters have an area level of 0.